junayedmahmud/Online-Judge-Soutions/DevSkill-Solutions/README.md

 # DevSkill-Solutions
-Here you will find my own solution for DevSkill
+Here you will find my solution for DevSkill